Blog: Top Video Surveillance Development Companies to Watch in 2025

 How do I avoid vendor lock-in?

-Mandate ONVIF Profile G (streaming + metadata) on every camera and every VMS you evaluate.
-Test interoperability with three third-party camera brands before signing.
+Mandate ONVIF conformance (Profile S for streaming, Profile M for analytics metadata, Profile G for recording) on every camera and VMS you evaluate, and test interoperability with three third-party camera brands before signing.
 Add data-export and API-portability clauses to the contract.
 For custom builds, insist on standards-based architecture (REST, MQTT, ONVIF) and no proprietary storage formats.

 Can I combine an off-the-shelf VMS with custom development?

-Yes — this is often the best path.
-Run an off-the-shelf VMS (Milestone, Genetec, Eagle Eye) for the core ingest/storage and add a custom analytics layer on top of its event API.
-Cheaper than a from-scratch VMS, faster than waiting for the vendor’s roadmap, and avoids the heaviest lock-in.
+Yes, and it’s often the best path.
+Run an off-the-shelf VMS (Milestone, Genetec, Eagle Eye) for core ingest and storage, then add a custom analytics layer on top of its event API.
+It’s cheaper than a from-scratch VMS, faster than waiting for the vendor’s roadmap, and it avoids the heaviest lock-in.

 Features